 What is mental health?

 Mental health is something we all have.
-It’s an essential part of all of us which includes our thoughts and feelings, how we are getting on with other people and how we are managing day-to-day life.
+It is an essential part of all of us.
+It includes our thoughts and feelings, how we are getting on with other people and how we manage day-to-day life.

 In this article, you will find: